SMS Wespe (1860)

 SMS Wespe was a steam gunboat of the built for the Prussian Navy in the late 1850s and early 1860s.
 The ship was ordered as part of a program to strengthen Prussia's coastal defense forces, then oriented against neighboring Denmark.
 She was armed with a battery of three guns.
 The ship saw very little activity during her career.
 She was activated during the Second Schleswig War against Denmark in 1864, and she saw brief action during the Battle of Jasmund on 17 March.
-She next recommissioned during the Franco-Prussian War in 1870, but she did not engage any French warships.
+She next recommissioned during the Franco-Prussian War in 1870, but did not engage any French warships.
 In poor condition by that time, she was struck from the naval register in 1872 and converted into a storage hulk.
 Her ultimate fate is unknown.